muhammadwaqas964/kubernetes-learning/README.md

 ## 🖼️ Screenshots

-Screenshots and config files for each day are available in the `Images/` folder and embedded inside each day's notes.
+Screenshots and config files for each day are available and embedded inside each day's notes.

 ---